kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Interceptors are populated from pod's `.spec.evictionInterceptors` into the `.spec.interceptors` on [EvictionRequest Validation and Admission](#evictionrequest-validation-and-admission).

-The eviction request controller reconciles EvictionRequests and first picks the highest index interceptor from `.spec.interceptors` and sets its `name` to the `.status.activeInterceptorName`.
+The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.spec.interceptors` and sets its `name` to the `.status.activeInterceptorName`.

-If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.heartbeatDeadlineSeconds` has elapsed since `.status.heartbeatTime`, then the eviction request controller sets `status.activeInterceptorName` to the next interceptor at the lower list index from `.spec.interceptors`.
+If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.heartbeatDeadlineSeconds` has elapsed since `.status.heartbeatTime`, then the eviction request controller sets `status.activeInterceptorName` to the next interceptor at the higher list index from `.spec.interceptors`.
 During the switch to the new interceptor, the eviction request controller will also
 - Set `.status.activeInterceptorCompleted` field to false.